Culture & Traditions

 La Tomatina (Buñol)

-La Tomatina is a famous tomato festival that takes place every year in August in the town of Buñol, Spain.
-On this day, people come together in the streets to throw ripe tomatoes at each other just for fun.
-The event lasts for about an hour and by the end, the streets are covered in red tomato pulp.
-After the tomato fight, fire trucks and hoses wash the streets, and people clean up and continue to celebrate with music, food, and dancing.
-It’s a fun and lively festival that brings visitors from many countries to enjoy this playful tradition.
+La Tomatina is a famous festival that takes place every August in the town of Buñol in Spain.
+During this unusual event, thousands of people fill the streets and throw ripe tomatoes at each other in a fun and playful food fight.
+The event lasts for about an hour, and by the end the streets are covered with crushed tomatoes.
+After the tomato fight, the streets are cleaned with water while people wash up and continue celebrating with music, food, and dancing.
+This lively festival attracts visitors from many parts of the world who come to enjoy its fun and energetic atmosphere.

 Running of the Bulls (Pamplona)

-The Running of the Bulls in Pamplona happens every July during the San Fermín festival.
-In this event, people run through the streets while bulls follow behind them.
-Many brave visitors from around the world come to see or take part in this exciting tradition.
+The famous Running of the Bulls, known as encierro, happens every July in the city of Pamplona as part of the lively San Fermín Festival celebrations.
+During this event, people run through the streets while bulls race behind them along a set route.
+Many visitors from around the world come to watch or take part in these exciting traditions.

 Fallas (Valencia)